wesovilabs/templatizer/README.md

 [![Codecov](https://codecov.io/gh/wesovilabs/templatizer/branch/main/graph/badge.svg)](https://codecov.io/gh/wesovilabs/templatizer)
 [![CodeQL](https://github.com/wesovilabs/templatizer/actions/workflows/codeql-analysis.yml/badge.svg?branch=main)](https://github.com/wesovilabs/templatizer/actions/workflows/codeql-analysis.yml)
 ---
-# Templatizer

-Template is created to empower the way to take advantage of template repositories.
+**Templater** is created to empower the mechanism to take advantage of template repositories.
 It's known that Github (nor Gitlab) doesn't provide us a handy way to take advantage of the Template repositories.
-When we start from a Template we usually need to do a lof of manual replacement tasks.
+When we start from a Template we usually need to do a lot of manual and inefficient replacement tasks.

 ## Getting started

 ## Usage